Kikwit Airport

 Kikwit Airport (IATA: KKW, ICAO: FZCA) is an airport serving the Kwilu River port of Kikwit, the capital city of the Kwilu District in the Democratic Republic of the Congo.
 The airport is within the city limits.

+The airport has one asphalt-paved runway, which is 5151 feet (1570 meters) long and 95 feet (29 meters) wide.

 The Kikwit non-directional beacon (Ident: KKW) is located 1.8 nmi east of the airport.